Three in the Attic: Plot

 Paxton, filled with his new-found conscience, rents an apartment for himself and Tobey and goes to her dorm building to surprise her with his new level of commitment.
 Tobey, obviously very distraught, tells Paxton to follow her into her attic, where she reveals that Eulice, Jan, and she have discovered Paxton's secret infidelity.
 Tobey caught him after seeing Eulice's painting of Paxton at an art show and tracking down the artist.
 The three then lock Paxton in the attic and plan to continue sleeping with him constantly to physically wear him out as a punishment.
 Paxton rebels by going on a hunger strike.

 After noticing his drop in class attendance, the dean of Willard College sends out a description of Paxton to neighboring colleges, labeling him as a missing student.

 A nosy dorm mate of Tobey's notices the actions of Paxton's captors and reports them to the assistant dean of Fulton.
 Meanwhile, Paxton is being worn to physical extremes from a combination of nearly two weeks of malnutrition and being unable to resist the relentless advances of Tobey, Eulice, and Jan.
 The assistant dean of Fulton, Dean Nazarin (Nan Martin), connects information listed in a missing person's report and information from a nosy student.
 She then concludes that Paxton is being held in the attic of Fulton's Ford Hall, Tobey's residence.

 Tobey meets with Dean Nazarin and explains the situation.
 Although unable to officially condone the actions of the young women, the dean offers a chance for Tobey to carry out Paxton's "punishment" while turning a blind eye.

 Meanwhile, Paxton has vivid hallucinations where he accuses his three captors and fantasizes that they are unanimously hated by all of Fulton College while he is shown love and comfort.

 Failing to make Paxton explain his actions, Tobey finally consents to release him from the attic, and disoriented, he stumbles into an unsuspecting female dorm.
 He is attacked by the female residents as an intruder and knocked unconscious.
 An ambulance soon takes him away.
-Due to intervention from Dean Nazarin, the three girls get out of the scandal without punishment.
+Due to intervention from Dean Nazarin, the three women get out of the scandal without punishment.

 With the help of Eulice, Paxton is then able to chase down Tobey before she leaves town on a bus, and reconciles with her after a desperate display of love.